JamesExeter/ProjectSeagrass/README.md

 Given a model is trained for use, a directory of images that are formatted to be of the shape 576x576x3 can be passed to the trained model with which coverage estimates are generated and stored in the results folder.

+To make predictions on a set of custom images that adhere to the required image format (top-down quadrat image).

+Using the make_predictions.sh script, when prompted if the images need formatting first, select yes and then follow the prompts.
-To make predictions on a set of custom images that adhere to the required image format (top-down quadrat image) the images must first be formatted using the FileFormatter class.
-The main method must be used to crop and resize the images.
-Once formatted, run main.py with the make_prediction.sh script.
-From here, the program will allow you to select the directory of images to make predictions on.
-As long as there is a trained model saved and the images are all of 576x576x3 and cropped correctly, predictions will be made and saved to a file in the Results folder.
+The main method is called which crops and resizes the images.
+Then, given that a model is trained and saved, predictions will be made and saved to a file in the folder you chose.